whipowill/quake-mod-scarlet/README.md

 - Chat system has been completely overhauled (new feature)
     - Deathmatch bots now know if they are losing and become depressed
     - Team bots now report when they pickup important items
+- Bots can now teleport to your location in coop (new feature)

 ## Credits